Investigators said a recently evicted tenant broke into the home and stole the weapons.

 Lyle Howell, 19, was arrested and charged with aggravated burglary, larceny, disposing of stolen property and criminal damage to property.

-Markus Johnson, 19, was arrested on suspicion of larceny, accessory to larceny, receiving stolen property and disposing of stolen property.
+Markus Johnson, 19, was charged with larceny, accessory to larceny, receiving stolen property and disposing of stolen property.

 Howell and Johnson allegedly committed the crime in late February and they were arrested March 1.